Alejogb1/job-board/blog-data/using-enum-in-verilog.md

 id: "using-enum-in-verilog"
 ---

-Okay so you wanna talk about enums in Verilog huh?
+Okay so you wanna talk about enums in Verilog right?
 Alright been there done that got the t-shirt and probably a few scars too.
 Let me tell you I’ve wrestled with this beast enough to fill a small notebook.
 Let's get into it.

 So yeah using `enum` in Verilog is something I see people struggle with all the time and honestly I used to struggle too way back when.
 It's not like some languages where you can just declare an enum and everything works magically.
 Verilog’s a bit more… deliberate you might say.
 You gotta be explicit or you’re gonna have a bad time trust me on this one.